 By all accounts, Benjamin Yeager was an extremely talented musician.
 Nell remembered what she called “her sweetest memory of early times” …

-Nell's grandfather went to war the same year her dad enlisted.
+Nell's grandfather, William James Yeager, went to war at the same year her dad Benjamin enlisted.
 He helped tend to the casualties of war.
-While on furlough, he “carried “the old black pox” home in his soiled clothing, and it “devastated much of the family.”
+Reports confirm while on furlough, he “carried “the old black pox” home in his soiled clothing, and it “devastated much of the family.”
 Nell recalls hearing that smallpox was so bad that “the lips of the afflicted stuck together from the sores and had to be pried apart before a victim could eat.”

 The Silver Flute

 Morgan invaded Jackson, Ohio the same day her father's fifers and drummers were recruiting.
-When the raiders got to Jackson, they captured Benjamin Yeager and his comrades, and they “locked him up (presumedly) in a barn.”
-Since Morgan had no way to transport prisoners, they released Yeager and his fellow musicians a few days later.
+When the raiders got to Jackson, they captured Benjamin Yeager and his comrades, and they “locked him up (presumably) in a barn.”
+Fortunate for Yeager, since Morgan had no way to transport prisoners, they released him and his fellow musicians a few days later.

 At Berlin Crossroads in Jackson County, Morgan defeated a group of 1,500 Ohio militiamen in “a lively three-hour skirmish,” while five miles northwest of Centerville, in Gallia County, a detachment of Michigan cavalrymen drove off the raiders in a brief encounter.
 Morgan was soon running to cross the Ohio River south to safety.
-To Confederates, what seemed like a daring expedition behind enemy lines was but another in a long string of defeats in 1863 like Gettysburg and Vicksburg.
+To Confederates, what seemed like a daring expedition behind enemy lines was but another in a long string of defeats in 1863 including the major battles at Gettysburg and Vicksburg.

 Yeager was mustered out at Knoxville, Tennessee on July 25, 1865.
 He died in 1923 and was buried in Lucasville Cemetery.